SafetyCone/R5T.F0124/source/R5T.F0124/Project Plan.md

 But nothing else.
 It should depend solely on the functionality of the C# language and the .NET Standard 2.1 library, and base functionality libraries for prior versions of .NET.

-The fact this library references R5T.F0000 is a deviation.
-This is because the R5T.F0000 library predates the concept of a base functionality library.

 Base functionality libraries can contain:

 * Strong Types